susanrebekahj/Data-Science-Internship/week 1/README.md

-# Data Science Internship

-This repo is to store all the content of the Data science related programs and scripts.

 ## Task Overview:
 In this task, you will set up Python, learn basic NumPy and Pandas operations, and create simple data visualizations using Matplotlib.